Crypto-Judaism: Bolivia

 A safe haven destination for Sephardic Conversos during the Spanish colonial era was Santa Cruz de la Sierra.
 In 1557 many crypto-Jews joined Ñuflo de Chávez and were among the pioneers who founded the city.
 During the 16th century more crypto-Jews that faced persecution from the Inquisition and local authorities in nearby Potosí, La Paz and La Plata moved to Santa Cruz, as it was the most isolated urban settlement and because the Inquisition did not bother the Conversos there; Some settled in the city of Santa Cruz and its adjacent towns, including Vallegrande, Postrervalle, Portachuelo, Terevinto, Pucará, and Cotoca.

 Several of the oldest Catholic families in Santa Cruz are of Jewish ancestry; some families still practice certain traditions of Judaism.
 As recently as the 1920s, several families preserved seven-branched candlesticks and served dishes cooked with kosher practices.
 It is still customary among certain old families to light candles on Friday at sunset and to mourn the deaths of close relatives by sitting on the floor.
 After almost five centuries, some of the descendants of these families acknowledge having some Jewish ancestry, but practice Catholicism.

-Costa Rica

-Some crypto-Jews established themselves in the outskirts of San José, Costa Rica in the 16th century.
-They passed as Catholics in public and practiced their Jewish rituals in privacy.
-In the town of Itzkazú (modern day Escazú), some crypto-Jewish families did not maintain secrecy.
-Locals started to associate their rituals and unintelligible prayers in Hebrew with witchcraft.
-Since then, Escazú has been known in Costa Rican folklore as the "city of the witches".

 Elsewhere in Latin America

-In addition to these communities, Roman Catholic-professing communities descended from male and female crypto-Jews are said to exist in the Dominican Republic, Cuba, Jamaica, Puerto Rico and in various other countries of South America, such as Brazil(see Synagogue Kahal Zur Israel in Recife), Argentina, Uruguay, Venezuela, Chile, Peru and Ecuador.
+In addition to these communities, Roman Catholic-professing communities descended from male and female crypto-Jews are said to exist in the Dominican Republic, Cuba, Jamaica, Puerto Rico and in various other countries of South America, such as Brazil (see Synagogue Kahal Zur Israel in Recife), Argentina, Uruguay, Venezuela, Chile, Peru and Ecuador.
 From these communities comes the proverb, "Catholic by faith, Jewish by blood".